Admissions Policies

 Placement Testing Requirement

-Students new to live online courses must complete a placement test after enrolling.
+Students new to live online and/or asynchronous courses must complete a placement test after enrolling.
 Please see the Help Center for more information on Placement Testing.

 Course Change Policies